speeduino/wiki.js/Canbus_Support2.md

 ## OBD2 Data Support

-When used with an MCU that has an Internal canbus interface Speeduino firmware is able to output data using the OBD2 std
+When used with an MCU that has an Internal canbus interface Speeduino firmware is able to output data using the OBD2 std On MCU that have multiple canbus ports the OBD support is provided on can0.
 > Speeduino does not offer “readiness monitoring” or emission testing support and should not be used for such.
 {.is-warning}